evkx/evkx.github.io/content/models/xpeng/x9/X9_AWD_Performance/_index.md

 ### Sound system

-One type of sound system is available for the XPENG X9 AWD Performance.
+The XPENG X9 AWD Performance comes equipped with one sound system option:

-- With the , you get NULL speakers with a max system output of  watts.
+- ****: This system features NULL speakers and delivers a maximum output of  watts.

 ## Lights